off-by-some/fynx/README.md

 ## Where FynX Shines

 FynX excels in scenarios where data flows through transformations and multiple components need to stay in sync.
-Consider Streamlit applications where widgets depend on shared state, or data pipelines where computed values must recalculate when their inputs change.
+Consider Streamlit applications where widgets depend on shared state ([example](./examples/streamlit/todo_app.py)), or data pipelines where computed values must recalculate when their inputs change.
 Analytics dashboards that visualize live data, forms with interdependent validation rules, or any system where state coordination becomes complex—these are FynX's natural habitat.

 The library frees you from the tedious work of tracking dependencies and triggering updates.
 Instead of thinking about *when* to update state, you focus purely on *what* relationships should hold.
 The rest happens automatically.

-Be sure to check out the [examples](./examples/).

 ## Understanding Observables